-- Shoreline contouring;

-- Site preparation;
+- Security Services;

 - Seed collection & storage;

 - Seedling supply;

-- Shuttle services & boat transport;
+- Shuttle services;

-- o Scaffolding;
+- Signage;

-- Survey work;
+- Soil removal:

-- Traffic control services;
+- Scaffolding services;

-- Reclamation;
+- Travelling Exhibit Transportation;

-- Water quality & sediment studies;
+- Water quality monitoring services;

+- Water Treatment Facility

+Operation and Qualified

+Environmental Professional

+Services;

-- Wildlife shelter construction, installation, and monitoring.
+- Wildlife monitoring.

-- Procurement Process Support: BC Hydro's Indigenous Relations Project team is always available to discuss procurement opportunities with various teams on the Site C Project.
-Indigenous Relations is integrated into procurement processes and provides input into upcoming procurement processes.
-BC Hydro works closely with Indigenous Nations and their designated businesses to understand their capacity and interest with respect to the Project in order to identify potential contracting opportunities.
+- Procurement Process Support: BC Hydro's Indigenous Relations Project team is always

+available to discuss procurement opportunities with various teams on the Site C Project.

+Indigenous Relations is integrated into procurement processes and provides input into

+upcoming procurement processes.
+BC Hydro works closely with Indigenous Nations and

+their designated businesses to understand their capacity and interest with respect to the

+Project in order to identify potential contracting opportunities.

 - BC Hydro's Indigenous Procurement Policy: Working together to build relationships that respect Indigenous peoples' interests is important to BC Hydro.
 One way BC Hydro is supporting the long-term economic interests of Indigenous peoples in British Columbia is by committing to directed procurement opportunities for the benefit of Indigenous communities in support of relationship agreements, impact benefit agreements and other arrangements with Indigenous Nations.
-Under BC Hydro's Indigenous Contract and Procurement Policy, BC Hydro has awarded over \$939 million in contracts to qualified businesses designated by local Indigenous Nations with whom BC Hydro has agreements.
+Under BC Hydro's Indigenous Contract and Procurement Policy, BC Hydro has awarded over \$1.09 billion in contracts to qualified businesses designated by local Indigenous Nations with whom BC Hydro has agreements.
 The work carried out under these contracts includes:

-- Clearing;

-- Civil construction;

-- COVID-19 screening services;

-- Highway construction;

-- Highway decommissioning;

-- Grass seed supply;
+- Access and clearing work;

+- Aggregate supply and clearing work;

+- Agriculture, crop and humidity monitoring;

-- Environmental monitoring;
+- Air, noise and climate monitoring;